bobbybudnick/SFS-Infrastructure/README.md

 Switch layout document showing ports and roles
 Map document showing host IP and hostname
 WAN info document showing details such as static IP and netmask
 Credentials document showing service login details
+WEBPOSITIVE_MINDER - this miscellaneous script restarts the browser on a monitor
 2. Multi WAN
 A reliable network starts with reliable Internet connections.
 However, consider if all network computers truly need backup gateways or only a subset.
 This is